A Polish plant’s success story

-After starting its operations in 2015, the Polish plant has drastically cut down the amount of biodegradable waste destined to be buried underground, in compliance with the EU Landfill Directive mandate.
+After starting its operations in 2015, the Polish plant has drastically cut down the amount of biodegradable waste previously bound for landfill, in compliance with the EU Landfill Directive mandate.

 The Bialystok plant processes 120,000 tonnes of waste per year and produces electricity for the local grid as well as thermal energy for Bialystok’s district heating system.